estebanmunchjones2019/react-hooks-article/readme.md

 There are:

 - **built in hooks**, like `useState`, and `useEffect`, `useCallback`, etc, that come already built in inside the React library code and we can import them from there.
-  They help updating the state and do things when some `state` or `props` change on functional components, among other things.
+  They help updating the state or do things when some `state` or `props` change on functional components, among other things.
   `useState`, and` useEffect` made the full switch from class based to functional components possible.

-  You can have a look at hooks here: https://reactjs.org/docs/hooks-intro.html
+  You can have a look at some hooks' documentation [here]( https://reactjs.org/docs/hooks-intro.html)

-- **Custom hooks** that we can use in components and other custom hooks, and they're helpful to move stateful logic/side effects outisde functional components so it can be re-used and at the same time, make the components leaner.
+- **Custom hooks** that we can use in components and other custom hooks, and they're helpful to move stateful logic and side effects outisde functional components so they can be re-used and, at the same time, make the components leaner.

 There are certain rules when using these hooks:
 ![](./images/rules-of-hooks-01.jpg)![](./images/rules-of-hooks-02.jpg)

-In the coming sections, we'll take a look at 2 custom hooks to understand them in depth, all with code examples and repos.
+In the coming sections, we'll take a look at 2 custom hooks to understand them in depth, all with code examples and github repositories.

 ## Spotting duplicated code

-What if we have two components, `Posts.js` and `Widget.js`, that need to show a list of posts from an API with different markup and amount of posts?
+What if we have two components, `Posts.js` and `Widget.js`, that need to show a list of posts from an API with different markup and posts coming from the same API?

-Post.js only displays the first 10 posts from the API.
+Post.js only displays the first 9 posts from the API.

 ```jsx
 // src/components/Posts.js